-- 1 Place two TIBTable, TIBDatabase, TIBTransaction, and TDataSource components in a data module.

-- 2 Set the properties of the first TIBDatabase component as follows:

-- Name: CustDatabase

-- DefaultTransaction: CustTransaction

-- 3 Using the Database Component Editor, set the Database Name to C:\Program Files\CodeGear\InterBase\examples\Database\employee.ib, set the User Name to SYSDBA, set the Password to "masterkey", and uncheck the Login Prompt box.
+- 3 Using the Database Component Editor, set the Database Name to the InterBase example database employee.gdb, set the User Name to SYSDBA, set the Password to "masterkey", and uncheck the Login Prompt box.

 - 4 Set the properties of the first TIBTransaction component as follows:

 - DefaultDatabase: CustDatabase

 - Name: CustTransaction

 - 5 Set the properties of the first TIBTable component as follows:

 - Database: CustDatabase

 - Transaction: CustTransaction

 - TableName: CUSTOMER

 - Name: CustomersTable

 - 6 Set the properties of the second TIBDatabase component as follows:

 - Name: SalesDatabase

 - DefaultTransaction: SalesTransaction

-- 7 Using the Database Component Editor, set the Database Name to C:\Program Files\Borland\InterBase\examples\Database\employee.ib, set the User Name to SYSDBA, set the Password to "masterkey", and uncheck the Login Prompt box.
+- 7 Using the Database Component Editor, set the Database Name to InterBase example database employee.gdb, set the User Name to SYSDBA, set the Password to "masterkey", and uncheck the Login Prompt box.

 - 8 Set the properties of the second TIBTransaction component as follows:

 - DefaultDatabase: SalesDatabase

 - Name: SalesTransaction

 - 9 Set the properties of the second TIBTable component as follows:

 - Database: SalesDatabase

 - Transaction: SalesTransaction

 - TableName: SALES

-• Name: SalesTable
+- Name: SalesTable

-10 Set the properties of the first TDataSource component as follows:
+- 10 Set the properties of the first TDataSource component as follows:

-- Name: CustSource - DataSet: CustomersTable
+- Name: CustSource

+- DataSet: CustomersTable

-11 Set the properties of the second TDataSource component as follows:
+- 11 Set the properties of the second TDataSource component as follows:

-- Name: SalesSource - DataSet: SalesTable
+- Name: SalesSource

+- DataSet: SalesTable

-12 Place two TDBGrid components on a form.
+- 12 Place two TDBGrid components on a form.

-13Choose File | Use Unit to specify that the form should use the data module.

-- 14 Set the DataSource property of the first grid component to "DataModule2.CustSource", and set the DataSource property of the second grid to "DataModule2.SalesSource". - 15 Set the MasterSource property of SalesTable to "CustSource".
+- 13 Choose File | Use Unit to specify that the form should use the data module. - 14 Set the DataSource property of the first grid component to "DataModule2.CustSource", and set the DataSource property of the second grid to "DataModule2.SalesSource". - 15 Set the MasterSource property of SalesTable to "CustSource".
 This links the CUSTOMER table (the master table) to the ORDERS table (the detail table). - 16 Double-click the MasterFields property value box in the Object Inspector to invoke the Field Link Designer to set the following properties: - Choose CustNo from the IndexFieldNames property's drop-down list to link the two tables by the CustNo field. - Select CustNo in both the Detail Fields and Master Fields field lists. - Click the Add button to add this join condition.
 In the Joined Fields list, "CustNo -> CustNo" appears. - Choose OK to commit your selections and exit the Field Link Designer. - Set the Active properties of CustomersTable and SalesTable to True to display data in the grids on the form. - Compile and run the application.